KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

 #### Caution: Using dialogs in a narrow space

-Dialogs, such as task modules, in the already narrow in-meeting tab might wrap the content and obscure the information.
+Dialogs, such as task modules, in the already narrow in-meeting tab might wrap and obscure the content.

    :::column-end:::
 :::row-end:::